London Borough of Brent

-Brent (/brɛnt/) is a borough in north-west London, England.
+Brent (/brɛnt/) is a borough in west and north-west London, England; it forms part of Outer London.
 It is known for landmarks such as Wembley Stadium, the Swaminarayan Temple and the Kiln Theatre.
 It also contains the Welsh Harp reservoir and the Park Royal commercial estate.
 The local authority is Brent London Borough Council.

-Brent's population was estimated to be 339,800 as at 2021.
+Brent's population was estimated to be 353,000 as of 2024.
 Major districts are Kenton, Kilburn, Willesden, Wembley and Harlesden, with sub-districts Stonebridge, Kingsbury, Kensal Green, Neasden, and Queen's Park.
 Brent has a mixture of residential, industrial and commercial land.
 It includes many districts of inner-city character in the east and a more distinct suburban character in the west, part of which formed part of the early 20th century Metroland developments.